apache/arrow-site/visual_identity.md

  - Please don't modify the text or the design of the chevrons
  - Please don't add additional text to the logotype or imagery to the chevrons

-In general, the principles laid out in [Apache Foundation Style Guide][3] for usage of the Apache logo are also appropriate for the Apache Arrow logo.
+In general, the principles laid out in the [Apache Foundation Style Guide][3] for usage of the Apache logo are also appropriate for the Apache Arrow logo.
 If you're in a situation where you want to refer formally to the Apache Arrow project you should adhere to these guidelines pretty closely and avoid modifying the official logos.

 ### Regarding unofficial images